Trail Fast Facts

-Dandenong Ranges Trail is a 74km, grade 3 hike located in Dandenong Ranges National Park, Victoria.
-The hike should take around 5-7 days to complete.
+Dandenong Ranges Trail is a 74km, grade 3 hike in Dandenong Ranges National Park, Victoria.
+This hike typically takes 5-7 days to complete.

 The Dandenong Ranges Trail is a multiday, long distance walk through the beautiful Dandenong Ranges on the edge of Melbourne.